Oliver Zeidler: Rowing

 Curious about rowing, Zeidler first tried out a single scull in September 2016 at the Oberschleißheim Regatta Course where his sister trains.
 Less than a year later, Zeidler won the open men's 2000 m class in indoor rowing at the 2017 World Games in Wrocław, Poland.
 The previous month, Zeidler had come third at the German under-23 championships in single scull.

 Zeidler's first international rowing regatta was the 2018 World Rowing Cup I in Belgrade.
 The heat was only his fourth race on a rowing course.
 In the A-final, he surprised by winning bronze in the open men's single scull, beaten by Czech incumbent world champion Ondřej Synek and the Swiss Roman Röösli.
 At the World Rowing Cup II race, the Czech and Swiss were not at the start and Zeidler again won bronze, this time beaten by the New Zealander Robbie Manson and the German champion Tim Ole Naske.
 At the World Rowing Cup III race, Zeidler won silver, again beaten by Manson.
 But more importantly, fellow German Naske came sixth in that race meaning that Zeidler was then selected as the German single sculling representative for the 2018 World Rowing Championships.
 He made the A-final at the 2018 World Championships but finished in overall sixth place.

 2019 would be Zeidler's break-out year as a single-sculler.
 He took gold at the European Championships, won a gold medal at the World Cup II in Poznan and then placed 13th at the WRC III in Rotterdam.
 At the 2019 World Rowing Championships in Ottensheim he won all three of his preliminary races and then in the A final contested one of the closest and toughest world class sculling events witnessed.
 Zeidler led at the 500 m mark but saw his rival Sverri Nielsen and the Dutchman, Stef Broenink, have a lead over him at the next two marks where Zeidler sat fourth and then third.
 Zeidler stuck to his race plan and his long work through the water saw him come over the top of his rivals in the last few strokes, in a finish where the top five scullers were separated by only a 1-second spread.

+In 2023, he won his third Diamond Challenge Sculls (the premier event for single sculls) at the Henley Royal Regatta.